3 Warning Signs You Might Need a New IoT Platform

 Despite everyone’s best efforts, there will always be issues that occur out in the field where a company’s devices are located.
 This could be a device error, a security breach, or even an operating system that needs to be updated.
 How you handle these issues in the field will have a significant impact on the TCO of your IoT deployments.

 Many of the analytics-focused IoT platforms do not have the robust device management capabilities to address these issues out in the field.
 These companies do not provide the attention and time it takes to learn how your device works.
 Instead, they want you to plug their tool into your system, leaving you to deal with any issues in the field on your own.
 Every time you send a truck out to address an issue in the field, it is costing your company valuable time and resources.

 If you find that your TCO is starting to spike, consider whether your current platform may be to blame.
 If your IoT platform is just an analytics tool, then it may not provide the device management capabilities that you need to successfully manage your IoT deployments.
 To gain better control over TCO, you need to find a platform that provides the ability to manage remote devices over the air and configure, provision and update your devices ad-hoc or by using a custom schedule.

 If you do not address these three warning signs, they will eventually lead to major headaches when it comes to scaling your IoT deployment.
 If you can’t effectively scale your deployment within your company, then you will never be able to harness the revenue-generating potential of your IoT application.
 If you want to scale effectively, you need to work with an IoT platform solution that provides more predictable TCO, ease of development, and no large up-front costs.

 If you’re experiencing any of these warning signs, it may be time to rethink your IoT platform.
 Telit enables end-to-end IoT solutions by allowing you to benefit from both robust device management and analytics capabilities.

-today to see the difference that Telit can make.
+Request a consultation today to see the difference that Telit can make.